Jobs for Navy Veterans

 3. Master-at-Arms - MA

 A Master-at-Arms upholds law and order aboard ships and also at shore stations.
-After a Navy career, an MA would have a good chance working as a detective, security guard, or policeman or policewoman.
+After a Navy career, an MA would have a good chance of working as a detective, security guard, policeman, or policewoman.

 4. Information System Technicians

 An Information System Technician designs, installs, operates, and maintains state-of-art local and wide area networks, mainframe, mini, and microcomputer systems.
 As a civilian, this work would entail that of a computer systems analyst.

 When joining the Navy, you not only get to see the world, but you also have a great opportunity to receive job training in a career that you could have for the rest of your life.
 Numerous exciting and challenging jobs will benefit both you and your country.